-The background eraser tool is quite a helpful tool in Photoshop which is used widely to retouch the pictures to make them look good.
+The background eraser tool is quite a helpful tool in photoshop. which use widely to retouch the pictures to make them look good.
 To remove the unwanted areas of the pictures, the background eraser tool works just fine.
 The images having fine detailing or unwanted backgrounds are corrected and edited using the background eraser tool.
-Other than this tool, there are many other tools like clipping path, magic wand, and pen tool, etc. which are used to cut out the object from its respective background.
+Other than this tool, there are many other tools like the ‘Eraser tool’, ‘Magic Eraser tool’, and ‘Pen tool’, etc. which are used to cut out the object from its respective background.

 Here are the steps to follow while using the background eraser tool.
 Let’s get started:

 Open Photoshop and select the image you want to remove the background from.
 Open the image and you will see it in the display window.
-Go to the tools palette and pick the background eraser tool from there.
-When you pick the tool, the mouse cursor will change to a circle with cross-hair in the center.
+Go to the Background Eraser Tool panel palette and pick the background eraser tool from there.
+When you pick the tool, the mouse cursor will change to a circle with a cross-hair in the center.